palkan/action_policy-graphql/README.md

 If you don't want to raise an exception but return a null instead, you should set a `raise: false` option.

+Note: it does not make too much sense to use `authorize` in mutations since it's checking authorization rules after mutation is executed.
+Therefore `authorize` marked as deprecated when used in mutations and will raise error in future releases.

 ### `authorized_scope: *`

 You can add `authorized_scope: true` option to the field (list or _connection_ field) to